 Marie and Ferdinand did not have a particularly happy marriage and it took them a while to learn how to live with each other, however once they had come to a mutual understanding, their relationship became more comfortable and their lives only intertwined when necessary.
 In 1896, Marie and Ferdinand moved into Cotroceni Palace but Marie became frightened when Ferdinand contracted typhoid fever and seemed close to death.
 Afraid of losing her husband, Marie was relieved when Ferdinand made a full recovery and during his convalescence, Marie got to spend time with her children.

 Around this time, Marie met Lieutenant Zizi Cantacuzene who shared her passion for horse-riding and they began having an affair which was soon stopped when the information went public.
 Marie fled to Coburg to stay with her mother when rumours began to circulate she was pregnant and historians have speculated she either had a stillbirth or gave a child away.
 Marie went on to have a series of affairs, and it is possible that more than one of her later children had different fathers.
 Historians agree that Barbu Stirbey, with whom Marie had a longterm affair, was the father of her youngest son, Mircea, and possibly Ileana.
-The paternity of Maria is uncertain, but Marie herself claimed the girl was the daughter of her cousin, Grand Duke Boris Vladimirovich.
+The paternity of Maria is uncertain, but Marie herself claimed the girl was the daughter of her cousin, Grand Duke Boris Vladimirovich of Russia.
 There is also a great deal of speculation Nicholas was fathered by Waldorf Astor, a close friend and confidante of Marie’s.
 Regardless of the truth, the children were acknowledged by Ferdinand to avoid a scandal.

 In 1914, Carol I died and Ferdinand ascended the throne but the coronation didn’t take place until 1922 due to the First World War.
 Most agree Ferdinand was too mild-mannered to make his mark as king, and it was really Queen Marie who ruled Romania.
 Queen Marie contributed widely to the war effort in her country, volunteering as a Red Cross nurse and raising funds for them.
 Marie also had a pivotal role in devising plans for the Romanian army to fight against the Germans who had invaded most of the country.